-Although I’ve purchased many Gardein products, this particular product did not meet my personal expectations, however if you’re looking for a quick healthy burger with a bit of spice, these are definitely for you.
+Although I’ve purchased many Gardein products (my favorite is the Gardein Meatballs), this particular product did not meet my personal expectations, however if you’re looking for a quick healthy burger with a bit of spice, these are definitely for you.
 Price Range: Target $4.20 / Publix $6.60.
 Have any of you tried these frozen falafel burgers yet?
 If so, leave your opinion below!

 Sue's a lifelong horse lover living in beautiful South Florida.
 She enjoys reading, cooking, shopping, and travel.
 Check out more from Sue!

 VeganShowOff.com is partially supported by affiliate links.
 If you purchase a product through one of these links, we may receive a small commission on it.
 This doesn’t cost you anything extra.
 This helps support our compassionate community by keeping this site running and growing.